AI Image Detection API for agent workflows.

 Try the image demo

 Use the sample fixture or paste a public HTTPS image URL.
-Demo requests are rate limited and do not store raw media/full URLs.
+Demo requests are rate limited and force store_content:false.

 {